KunLabAI/kun-chat/README-EN.md

    # Modify the configuration items in the .env file according to your actual situation
    ```

-6. **Start kun-lab**:
+6. **Start kun-chat**:

    ```bash
    # Run in the project root directory (after installing backend dependencies)
    python run_dev.py
    ```

-7. Open your browser and visit http://localhost:5173 to start experiencing kun-lab!
+7. Open your browser and visit http://localhost:5173 to start experiencing kun-chat!

-## 🔧 Feature Details
+## 📚 Detailed Features

 ### 🤖 Intelligent AI Conversation